replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/cpu.md

 - `count < 32`: Less than 32 CPU cores were detected.
 - `count > 4`: More than 4 CPU cores were detected.

-The analyzer also supports validating the presence of specific CPU features, for example:
+This analyzer also supports validating the presence of specific CPU features, for example:

 - `supports x86-64-v2`: The CPU supports the x86-64-v2 feature set.
 - `supports x86-64-v3`: The CPU supports the x86-64-v3 feature set.